Common Business Goals Fall Into These Main Categories

 Because by having a firm grasp on when and why cash is coming and going.
 You create a great source of data for setting business goals.
 Both financial and non-financial.

-Speaking of the non-financial side of your company.
+Next, we are moving to the non-financial side of your company.

-Let’s keep moving and address the fourth type of business goal…
+To address the fourth type of business goal…

 4. Non-Financial Business Goals